oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/product/website-configurable-products.rst

     * **Popup Matrix Form** --- The option triggers a popup matrix form upon clicking the **Update Shopping List** button.
 Once the popup displays, a customer can select multiple simple products at a time.

-    * **Group Single Products** --- The option is available only for the shopping list view.
-It extracts the single products which were sent to the shopping list from the configurable product matrix.

 3. For **Product Views**, the options will look the following:

     .. image:: /user/img/system/config_commerce/product/matrix_view_on_product_page.png